dmh2000/retrosheet/doc/retro-chapter-2/index.md

 ### Gamelogs

+- this produces one file for each baseball season in the downloaded gamelogs.
+Each file has all the games for that season.
 - cd to csv-transform/csv-transform-games
 - npm install
 - node index.js [directory with retrosheet gamelog .TXT files] [output directory]